debaratc/datasciencecoursera/README.md

 # datasciencecoursera
-assignment repo for the course
+testan and learn for the course